 Joan Bremner, Middle and High School Art and Architecture Teacher

-Joan teaches Art Classes in the high school, Practical Arts in the middle school, and the 12th grade Architecture block.
-In addition she is the Senior Project coordinator and 12th grade class coordinator.
+Joan teaches art and architecture classes at Shining Mountain Waldorf high school.
+In addition she is the 12th grade class coordinator, which involves coordinating the the events for senior year.
 She grew up in Shaker Heights, Ohio and has lived in Colorado for 25 years.
 Joan has a B.S. from Miami University in Housing and Interior Design and a five year Bachelor of Architecture Degree from Kent State University.
 In 1985, she studied architecture in Florence, Italy under ‘Super Studio Architects’.
 Joan has practiced and studied architecture in various forms during the past 25 years.
 She has taught at SMWS in the middle school and/or high school since 2004.
-She is currently enrolled in the summer teacher training for High School Art/Art History at the Center for Anthroposophy in Wilton NH.
-She and her husband Dave have three sons: David, Chris and Andrew.
+She completed her Waldorf Training in Art/Art History at the Center for Anthroposophy in NH, in 2013.

 Nick Hilliard grew up roaming the rolling hills and oak-hickory forests just west of St. Louis, Missouri.
 His parents were, and still are, deeply involved in education and they planted the seed that grew the same passion in him.
 Nick graduated from the University of Missouri – St. Louis in 2004, with a Bachelor of Science degree in Biology.
 He began teaching the next fall at an urban public high school in St. Louis, and has been in the classroom ever since.
 As a science teacher, Nick was disturbed that his students often lacked the mathematics skills necessary to understand the science concepts.
 He began teaching mathematics and while doing so discovered a love for math that had not been present in him as a high school and college student.
 Nick moved to Boulder in 2006 to be closer to the activities and landscapes he loves.
 He is an avid skier, runner, and climber, and he tries to squeeze in a yoga class whenever he can.
 Nick is excited to be a part of the Shining Mountain faculty and community and is looking forward to the school year.